JohnLYH/many2one_tree/README.md

 ## How to use

-The related model must have parent_id and child_ids field.
+The related model must have parent_id and child_ids field, or you can use options to speficy corresponding field name.

 For example: